PeopleFaculty

 Interests

-Eighteenth-century British Literature, Disability Studies, Poetry, Gender Studies, Literary Theory
+Eighteenth-Century British Literature, Disability Studies, Health Humanities, Poetry, Gender Studies, Literary Theory, Classical Literature in/and Translation

 Selected Works